CodeBitChips/Microverse/Module-II/Week02/Day01/task02.md

-# Review one of your past projects
+# Awesome books: with ES6

 ## Learning objectives

-- Apply best practices in HTML code.
-- Use semantic HTML tags.
-- Use CSS selectors correctly.
+- Use ES6 modules to write modular JavaScript.
+- Learn how to use proper ES6 syntax.
+- Understand improvements that ES6 brings to JavaScript.
-- Use CSS box model.
+- Use npm as software packages system.
-- Perform a code review for yourself on a past project.

-### Estimated time: 0.5h
+### Estimated time: 4.5h

 ## Description

-In the previous lessons, you got an introduction to the code review process and you upgraded your HTML and CSS skills.
-That means that you are ready to perform a code review on your code!
+In this project, you will restructure your _Awesome books_ app code.
+The goal is to make it more organized by using modules.
+You will also practice the ES6 syntax that you have learned.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*

+### General requirements

+- Make sure that there are [no linter errors](https://github.com/microverseinc/linters-config).
+- Make sure that you used correct [GitHub Flow](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/github_flow.md).
+- Make sure that you documented your work [in a professional way](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/documentation/articles/professional_repo_rules.md).

+### HTML/CSS requirements

+- Follow our list of the [best practices for HTML & CSS](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/html_css_best_practices.md).

+### JavaScript requirements

+- Follow our list of [best practices for JavaScript](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/javascript_best_practices.md).

 ### Project requirements

+- Setup your project:
-- Create a new empty repo.
+  - Create a new directory and initialize it with git.
-- Copy your code from the project that you completed during the Admissions Trial:
-            - *If you do not have the code from the Admissions Trial ask someone from your Standup Team to share their code with you.
-In that case, remember to add an attribution note and acknowledgment in your README file.*
+  - Use `npm init -y` command to create package.json file.
+  - Create the entry point for your JavaScript code called `index.js`
-- Create a new branch for your copied code.
+  - Create `index.css` file for your styles.
+  - Create the main `index.html` file.
+Link your `index.js` and `index.css` files there.
-- Open a pull request.
+  - Create a directory called `modules`.
+- Re-create your _Awesome books_ app following the rules:
+  - Use ES6 syntax.
+  - Divide your code into modules.
+Save each module in a separate file in the `modules` dir.
+Import modules in the `index.js` file.
+For this exercise - the more modules the better!
+  - Keep all funcionalities of the app without errors.
+  - Refactor your methods and functions to arrow functions.
+  - Use let and const in a correct way.

-- Play the role of the Code Reviewer:
+- Display the current date below the navigation bar.
-    - Follow the list from the article ["How to give a code review?"](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/give_code_review_basics.md).
-    - Check if you have used [semantic HTML tags](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/html_css_best_practices.md#:~:text=Use%20the%20appropriate%20tags%20for%20each%20element%20(e.g.%2C%20links%2C%20titles%2C%20etc.)%20and%20use%20HTML5%20semantic%20tags%20(e.g.%2C%20header%2C%20nav)%20over%20divs.).
-    - Check if you applied [HTML & CSS best practices](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/html_css_best_practices.md).
-- Add as many comments as possible in the given time and finish your review.
-Remember to add a minimum of 2 comments - you will definitely find something that could have been done better!
-- Copy a link to the pull request and ask for a code review in your Student Dashboard as usual.
-(The only difference will be that the Code Reviewer won't check your code but the review you performed - isn't it a code review inception? ;))
+  - For this requirement you should use a library [Luxon](https://moment.github.io/luxon/#/install?id=es6)
+  - Download the script and save it to your project.
+  - Import it as a module.
+  - See the article [Get the current date and time](https://moment.github.io/luxon/#/tour?id=get-the-current-date-and-time).
+Your task here is to use a new tool effectively with little externally curated support.
+Exactly as you will do in your future job.

 ## Work and submission mode

 - You should submit this activity **individually.**

 ## Code review

 Follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how_to_ask_for_a_code_review.md) to request a code review of your project.

 ## Submit your project